Energy Policy

 Supply

-5. Installing new or upgraded publicly owned transmission infrastructure to ensure full and proper networks connections for all approved and installed renewable energy facilities, avoiding wasted generation.
+4. Installing new or upgraded publicly owned transmission infrastructure to ensure full and proper network connections for all approved and installed renewable energy facilities, avoiding wasted generation.

-6. Government buildout of wide-spread non-proprietary electric vehicle recharging infrastructure.
+5. Government buildout of widespread non-proprietary electric vehicle recharging infrastructure.

-8. Construction of a comprehensive system of storage and transmission to achieve energy security and reliability from 100% renewables regulated in the public interest.
+8. Public investment in, and ownership of, a comprehensive system of storage and transmission networks – including community-owned microgrids – to achieve energy security and reliability from 100% renewable energy.

 9. Cease the burning of wood chips from native forests and from waste for power generation.